-Risks from our investments Risks from our products Risks from our business operations Insurance risk Operational risk The processes of determining the price of As a Group we are dependent on the Uncertainty around investment returns our products and reporting the results of successful processing of a large number can arise through credit risk via the our long-term business operations require of transactions, utilising various IT potential of defaults, and market risks us to make a number of assumptions. systems and platforms across numerous resulting from the volatility of asset values and diverse products. as a result of fluctuations in equity prices, In common with other life insurers, the We also operate under the ever-evolving interest rates, foreign exchange and profitability of our businesses depends on requirements set out by different property prices.
-Liquidity risk is also a a mix of factors including mortality and regulatory and legal regimes (including key area of focus.
-Regular stress testing morbidity levels and trends, tax), as well as utilising a significant is undertaken to ensure the Group is able number of third parties to distribute persistency, and claims inflation. to generate sufficient cash resources to products and to support business meet financial obligations as they fall due operations; all of which add to the in business as usual and in stress complexity of the operating model if not scenarios. properly managed.
+Risks from our investments

+Uncertainty around investment returns can arise through credit risk via the potential of defaults, and market risks resulting from the volatility of asset values as a result of fluctuations in equity prices, interest rates, foreign exchange and property prices.
+Liquidity risk is also a key area of focus.
+Regular stress testing is undertaken to ensure the Group is able to generate sufficient cash resources to meet financial obligations as they fall due in business as usual and in stress scenarios.